Blake Shelton, Envious Of Dad-To-Be Adam Levine, Wants To Teach Gwen’s Sons A Family Tradition

 Blake Shelton is reportedly envious of fellow The Voice coach and soon-to-be father of two Adam Levine.
 The 38-year-old Maroon 5 frontman was recently revealed to be expecting his second child with wife Behati Prinsloo, 28.
 Blake, who’s supposedly hoping for a child of his own, is delighted for his co-judge but the baby news has apparently triggered a bit of jealousy in the country singer.

 Shelton, 41, is said to be jealous of Levine since he and Gwen, 47, have reportedly been trying to get pregnant.
 Levine and Prinsloo’s first child, Dusty Rose, will celebrate her first birthday this coming September 21.
-With baby number 2 on the way for Levine, Blake apparently couldn’t help but wonder “when it’s going to be his turn,” according to a source close to Shelton.
+With baby number two on the way for Levine, Blake apparently couldn’t help but wonder “when it’s going to be his turn,” according to a source close to Shelton.

 Rumors are rampant that Gwen is already pregnant though there’s no formal announcement from the couple yet.
 Other rumors say Gwen has practically given up on having a baby with Blake because the stress of conceiving was supposedly taking a toll on their relationship.